benday280412/benday280412.github.io/_posts/2017-10-11-the-start-of-something-new.md

 ---
 layout: post
-title:  "The start of something new"
+title:  "The Start of Something New"
 date:   2017-10-13
 categories:
 - blog